Lartu/lartype/README.md

 ## How to run
 * Run `lartype -init` to initialize a new Lartype project on the current directory.
 All the required folders and files will be created, along with a demo project.
 * Run `lartype` to compile your project to a PDF file.
+* Run `lartype -full` to compile your project to a PDF file without header nor footer.
 * If you update Lartype -by installing a new version-, run `lartype -update` on your project directory to update the Lartype interpreter.
 Until you do this, you'll still be using the previous version of Lartype.
 * Should any Lartype files be missing from your project directory, run `lartype -fix` to recreate them.